 The construction of the palace began about 4,000 years ago, however after approximately 300 years the original palace was destroyed.
-A much more magnificent palace was built upon its ruins, which was also destroyed around the year 1450 BCE.
+A much more magnificent palace was built upon its ruins, which was also destroyed around the year 1450 BC.
 This occurred during a violent earthquake, which hit not only the island of Crete but also the island of Santorini.

-Before it was destroyed, this this palace covered an area of about two square kilometers.
+Before it was destroyed, this palace covered an area of about two square kilometers.
 It was developed around the famous legend of the labyrinth built by King Minos.
 The labyrinth was built to hold the Minotaur - a human being with the head of an ox born to the king's wife.
-In this labyrinth the architect Daedalus and his son Icarus were imprisoned and from there the two took off to the sky.
+In this labyrinth, the architect Daedalus and his son Icarus were imprisoned and from there the two took off to the sky.

 According to Greek mythology, Icarus was the only son to Daedalus.
 He was a reckless, clumsy child, whose father was an artist and an inventor.
-When King Minus of Crete asked him to build the Labyrinth, a maze designed to hide from the world and hold the monstrous Minotaur, the son of Minus's wife, Daedalus did so willingly.
+When King Minos of Crete asked him to build the labyrinth, a maze designed to hide from the world and hold the monstrous Minotaur, the son of Minus's wife, Daedalus did so willingly.
 He managed to create a labyrinth form which the Minotaur could not escape.

 Daedalus and Icarus managed to escape from the tower and decided to flee the island of Crete.
-But the island was surrounded by ships and guards, so the two decided to make wings of birds' feathers, which were connected by wires with wax.
+But the island was surrounded by ships and guards, so the two decided to make wings of birds' feathers, which were connected by wires of wax.

 Before they began to fly, the father warned Icarus not to fly close to the sun, for fear that the hot sun would dissolve his wings.
 But when they began to fly, the impulsive Icarus was excited by the flight and began to rise up, forgetting his father's warnings.
 As Daedalus feared, the heat of the sun quickly melted the wax of his wings, and Icarus fell down from the sky, plummeting into the sea to his death.